 Meadowview Research Farms

-In 1989, TACF established the Wagner Research Farm in Meadowview, Virginia, to execute the backcross breeding program developed by Philip Rutter and the late Dr. Charles Burnham.
+TACF first established the Wagner Research Farm in 1989 as a means to formally execute the backcross breeding program.
 Chestnut trees have been planted, crossed, and grown on the Wagner Research Farm for more than 25 years.

-In 1995, the farm was filled to capacity with over 5,800 chestnut trees at various stages of backcrossing.
+In 1995, the farm was filled to capacity with more than 5,800 chestnut trees at various stages of backcrossing.
 A generous donation enabled purchase of land nearby, now known as the Glenn C. Price Research Farm.
 A third farm was purchased in 2002 and a fourth farm in 2006.
-Additionally, breeding orchards for the 'Nanking' source of blight resistance are located at the Matthews State Forest near Galax, Virginia.
-Today, TACF’s Meadowview Research Farms have almost 50,000 trees at various stages of breeding, planted on more than 150 acres of land.
+Additionally, breeding orchards for the ‘Nanking’ source of blight resistance are located at the Matthews State Forest near Galax, Virginia.